al-dot-exe/Toucan/README.md

 #### Known Bugs:

 - Pausing the client as well as individual torrents gives periodically strange behavior, for example the client has trouble pausing if there is only one torrent seeding.
-- The CSP currently has the Embedder policy set to false, this due to the fact that the Feathers JS api link doesn't have an acceptabe CORSP, something that should addressed.
+- The CSP currently has the Embedder policy set to false, this is due to the fact that the Feathers url doesn't have an acceptabe CORSP, something that should be addressed.
 - Currently if seeding torrent records are deleted, the search engine still includes those names in the results when they should be deleted.
-- Torrent folders also do not get deleted from the datatabase when the seeding records are deleted, this causes the torrents folder to get bloated with inaccessible torrents
+- Torrent folders also do not get deleted from the datatabase when the seeding records are deleted, this causes the torrents folder to get bloated with inaccessible torrents.
 - The CSS is a mess in my opinion.
 Since I had very limited time on this project's release (a month to be exact) I had to throw it all in a single stylesheet.
 This can be cleaned up overtime.
 - The password visibility toggle on the login page isn't working properly.
-This should be a simple fix
+This should be a simple fix.
 - When torrents are deleted.
 The client Feathers service is not removing those properties.
-This may not be much of a an issue but it's not a clean solution.
+This may not be much of an issue but it's not a clean solution.
 - The torrent service has a similar issue to the client service, Torrents that are deleted are not being removed from the service object.

 #### Future Features:

-- It wouldn't be a webtorrent based app without streaming services for music and video.
+- It wouldn't be a WebTorrent based app without streaming services for music and video.
 I hope to add as many as the api offers in the future including chromecast and vlc support.
 - I would like to add the same feature for e-book formats so books can be read straight from the site.
 - For added layers of security I would like to address the current access controls, which are really nonexistent.
-Sure the app is meant to only be ran in a LAN for only other computerswithin that LAN to access.
+Sure the app is meant to only be ran in a LAN for only other computers within that LAN to access.
 But adding some kind of administration system along with passport so an admin has more control over how other accounts are created is a more ideal solution.
-- I'm thinking about adding a CI & CD process down the road so updates will always come to users seamlessly.
+- I'm thinking about adding a CI & CD process down the road so updates will always come to users seamlessly when pushed to main.

-There are plenty of other things to address but this roadmap should keep me busy for a while.
+There are plenty of other things to address, but this roadmap should keep me busy for a while.

 ### Dependencies